A guide to Robotic Process Automation (RPA)

 RPA is versatile and flexible enough to be used in business of all sizes, from start-ups to enterprise organizations.
-Here is a rundown of the different types of RPA available in the market.
+Here is a rundown of the different types available in the market:

 - Programmable bots - A programmable robot is defined by set rules and instructions.
 Parameters need to be defined by programmers before the bot can get to work.
 Ultimately, this involves mapping out a process – step-by-step – which can be very time consuming for more complex tasks

 - Intelligent bots – Bots with artificial intelligence can analyse data – both historical and current – to learn how employees perform a process.
 The robot will follow your clicks, mouse movements and actions.
 After a period of time when enough data has been analysed the bot will have enough data to complete the process itself.
 Intelligent and self-learning bots are better suited to perform processes involving unstructured data and processes that involve fluctuating parameters.

 RPA isn’t just great at filling in for repetitive and laborious tasks and manipulating data – there is a range of advantages that your organization can benefit from:

 - Flexibility – It is applicable across all industries and organizations, from private enterprise to small startups.
 It is easily scalable – and can take on any task that has a rule-based element and can be defined by repeatable action.